Reunification Plan

 Off-Campus Reunification

-If it is not safe to remain on campus or when parents coming to the school could create an additional hazard, reunification operations will be set up off-campus.
-All Kent ISD operated schools have designated evacuation and reunification sites that building administrators and staff are familiar with.
-In the event of an off-campus reunification operation, parents/guardians will be notified via School Messenger text, email and phone call, the location of the reunification site.
-Notifications may also be made via Kent ISD and/or school specific social media accounts.
+If it is not safe to remain on campus, or when parents coming to the school could create an additional hazard, reunification operations will be set up off-campus.
+All Kent ISD-operated schools have designated evacuation and reunification sites that are familiar to building administrators and staff.
+In the event of an off-campus reunification operation, parents/guardians will be notified via text, email and phone call, the location of the reunification site.
+Notifications may also be made via Kent ISD and/or school-specific social media accounts.